OSJD/test_lucene/Possible_API.md

 ```

 ####Geo3DPoint
 Similar to LatLonPoint.
-If this has no use over LatLon this can be neglected.
+If this has no use over LatLon this can be neglected but It has shape query which supports paths.